Calvin “Cal” Clyde Tryon, Brookfield, Ohio

 BROOKFIELD, Ohio (MyValleyTributes) – Calvin “Cal” Clyde Tryon, of Brookfield, Ohio, passed away Sunday, November 27, 2022, while a patient in St. Elizabeth Medical Center, Youngstown, Ohio, following a sudden illness.
 He was 83.

-Calvin was born March 21, 1939, in Massillon, Ohio, a son of Calvin Converse Tryon and Mary Irene (Holliger) Tryon-Gortner.
+Calvin was born March 21, 1939, in Massillon, Ohio, a son of Calvin Converse Tryon and Mary Irene (Hollinger) Tryon-Gortner.

-Cal was very active in the racehorse and show horse communities.
-He learned how to be a blacksmith to shoe his horses and was involved in owning, training, as well as breeding horses.
+Cal was very active in the racehorse & show horse communities.
+He learned how to be a blacksmith to shoe his horses, and was involved in owning, training, as well as breeding horses.
 Furthermore, he was a former master mason while he lived in Canton, Ohio.

-He will be deeply missed by his wife, Anita Chiodo-Tryon, whom he married February 29, 2012; his son, Tim Tryon (Debby) of Richville, Ohio; his special daughters, Shannon Gabriel of Brookfield, Juanita Livi (Michael) of Niles, Ohio and Stacy Stande (Steve) of College Station, Texas; his granddaughters, Melissa Tryon and Katie Bair; his special grandchildren, Nathaniel Cunningham, Clint Regal (Hannah), Casey Croyle, Chloe Croyle, Jack Regal and George Gabriel; his siblings, Karen Gettel-Bell (Gary) of Port Charlotte, Florida, Rebecca “Becky” Andres of Cincinnati, Ohio and Phil Tryon (Robin) of North Canton, Ohio, as well as his extended family and close friends.
+He will be deeply missed by his wife, Anita Chiodo-Tryon, whom he married February 29, 2012; his son, Tim Tryon (Debby), of Richville, Ohio; his special daughters, Shannon Gabriel, of Brookfield, Juanita Livi (Michael), of Niles, Ohio, and Stacy Stande (Steve), of College Station, Texas; his granddaughters, Melissa Tryon, Katie Bair; his special grandchildren, Nathaniel Cunningham, Clint Regal (Hannah), Casey Croyle, Chloe Croyle, Jack Regal, & George Gabriel; his siblings, Karen Gettel-Bell (Gary), of Port Charlotte, Florida, Rebecca “Becky” Andres, of Cincinnati, Ohio, and Phil Tryon (Robin), of North Canton, Ohio; as well as his extended family and close friends.

-His parents; wife, Erma Tryon and a special granddaughter, Erin Robb-Gabriel, preceded him in death.
+His parents; wife, Irma Tryon; and a special granddaughter, Erin Robb-Gabriel, preceded him in death.

 In accordance with his wishes, no public calling hours or services will be held.
 A private graveside service was held for his family.